Our gym has a fleet of Concept 2 rowing machines (ergos) widely considered to be the best exercise machine in the world.

 Garath used to play rugby for Newcastle Falcons and England (1996-2000), after he retired in 2004 he came to DARC and was interested in competing both on and off the water.
 He was coached by Geoff Graham and in his first year of competition (2008) he won the 30-34 Men’s Open at BIRC in a time of 5m 54.3s and the following year (2009) he entered the Men’s Open, racing the whole of the GB rowing squad and winning with a personal best time of 5m 51.1s.
 This really was a tremendous achievement and a first for DARC.

-Gill took up rowing at the age of 49 and never thought of competing in Indoor races, but training in a quad led to several ergo sessions and coach, Geoff Graham, felt her times were worth entering BIRC, she competed for the first time in 2006 when she won the 45-49 Women’s Open with a time of 7m 17.8s and has won her age category every year since.
+Gill took up rowing at the age of 49 and never thought of competing in Indoor races, but training in a quad led to several ergo sessions and coach, Geoff Graham, felt her times were worth entering BIRC, she competed for the first time in 2006 when she won the 45-49 Women’s Open with a time of 7m 17.8s and won her age category every year until 2015.
 In 2007 she travelled to Dresden, Germany and won the European Indoor Rowing Championships and in 2008 she went to Boston, USA for the World Championships which she also won.
 In 2013 Gill raced in the English Indoor Championships and set a new World Record for the 55-59 age category.
 She went on to break her own World Record in 2014 with a time of 7m 20.1s.
 Her personal best was set at the English Indoors in 2007 and was 7m 15.6s.

 Roger took up rowing in 2005 shortly after his 60th birthday and quickly established himself on the indoor masters scene, regularly entering British, European and World Championships and winning gold in the over-60 age category at the Irish Championships in 2007 before setting his personal best time for 2km of 7m 04.8s at the 2009 British Championships.